scrapy/scrapy/docs/topics/request-response.rst

 Default: ``'scrapy.utils.request.default_request_key_builder'``

-The import path of a callable that receives a :attr:`~scrapy.http.Request` object as its only argument, and must return :class:`bytes` that uniquely identify that request.
+The import path of a callable that receives a :attr:`~scrapy.http.Request` object and returns :class:`bytes` that uniquely identify that request.

 The default request key builder takes into account a canonical version (:func:`w3lib.url.canonicalize_url`) of